-Home theater is no different.
+Home theatre is no different.
 It’s so easy to find yourself wasting money on products that will fall apart right after you set them up or provide no extra value to your home stereo experience.

 Here’s a short breakdown of the different types of stereo systems available on the market today:

-Also known as a high-fidelity audio system, hi-fi represents the best home theater and home stereo solutions.
+Also known as a high-fidelity audio system, hi-fi represents the best home theatre and home stereo solutions.
 These systems usually feature heavy and feature certifications like the Dolby ProLogic circuitry or Dolby Digital, maintain 40-100 watts per audio channel, and usually cost upwards of several thousands of dollars, depending on the quality of the sound.